fedarko/MetagenomeScope/README.md

 # MetagenomeScope

+## NOTE
+As of August 9, 2017, the official repository for MetagenomeScope has moved to
+MarBL: http://github.com/marbl/metagenomeScope.
+This repository won't be updated in the future.

 ![Screenshot of MetagenomeScope's standard mode, zoomed in on a region of a biofilm scaffold graph](https://user-images.githubusercontent.com/4177727/27416728-4c6297d8-56dd-11e7-9d89-472686c7a29e.png "Screenshot of MetagenomeScope's standard mode, zoomed in on a region of a biofilm scaffold graph.")

 An interactive visualization tool designed for metagenomic sequence assembly